Overview of Oral Cancer

 Incidence and Prevalence of Oral Cancer

-According to the National Cancer Institute, approximately 41,380 cases of oral cancer (oral cavity and pharynx) will be diagnosed in the United States in 2013, and about 7,890 people will die from these diseases.
+Approximately 43,250 cases of oral cancer (oral cavity and pharynx) are diagnosed in the United States each year, and about 8,000 people will die from these diseases.

 Oral and oropharyngeal cancers are roughly twice as common in men as in women, and the conditions occur more often in African-Americans than Caucasians.
 Hungary and France have higher oral cancer rates than the United States and Mexico and Japan have lower rates.
-Currently, the diagnosis and death rates from oral cancer are dropping in the United States have increased in recent years.
+Rates of oral cancer in the United States have increased in recent years.

 Oral Cancer Causes and Risk Factors